dnlgmz/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Daniel Joseph Gomez is a student of cell and molecular molecular biology at SF State.
+Daniel Joseph Gomez is a student of cell and molecular molecular biology at Arizona State.
 His research interests include molecular medicine, molecular computing and biotechnology.
-He leads the CM group, which develops computational systems biology, bioinformatics and gene editing.
+He leads the MCB group, which develops bioinformatics, computational systems biology, and gene editing.

 He started in Molecular Cell Biology, he was then hired in the Department of Tropical Medicine, Medical Microbiology, and Pharmacology at the University of Hawaii at Manoa, John A. Burns School of Medicine.
 Basic research experience began <i>in vitro</i> culturing these cells neurons, astrocytes, cardiomyocytes.
 He also processed whole blood and isolated PBMCs for viability assays.
 In tissue biology, performed immunohistochemistry <i>in situ</i> in mouse brain and kidney to identify HIV-1 and JCPyV proteins and physiological biomarkers.
 Volunteering at UCSD School of Medicine in the Department of Anesthesiology he gained surgical experience in House mouse and culturing and gathering metabolomic data in cardiomyocytes.
 He was able to perform the Langendorf Apparatus heart surgery independtly while collecting electrode data on somatostatins.